George Scott (first baseman): Later life and death

 After he had left the playing field, he served as a manager for various teams, ranging from the Mexican League to independent league baseball.
 He coached for Roxbury Community College (1991-1995), the Saskatoon Riot in 1995 (going 26-45), the Massachusetts Mad Dogs (1996-1999, where he went 181-148), the Rio Grande Valley WhiteWings (2001, where he went 40-56), and the Berkshire Black Bears (going 14-31 in the first half and 10-34 in the second half of their first and only season in the Northern League in 2002); ultimately, he had a combined record of 271-314 as a manager.

 Scott died July 28, 2013, in his hometown of Greenville.
 Although a cause of death was not announced at the time, Scott had been impaired by diabetes for several years.
 "In losing George Scott, we have lost one of the most talented, colorful, and popular players in our history," said Red Sox vice president/emeritus and team historian Dick Bresciani.
 "He had great power and agility, with a large personality and a large physical stature.
 He could light up a clubhouse with his smile, his laugh, and his humor – and he was the best defensive first baseman I have ever seen.
 We will miss him, and we send our condolences to his family."

 Family

 Scott was the father of three sons: Dion, George III, and Brian.

-His grandson Deion Williams, who played shortstop for Redan High School in Georgia, was selected by the Washington Nationals in the 2011 MLB draft.
+Scott's grandson Deion Williams, who played shortstop for Redan High School in Georgia, was selected by the Washington Nationals in the 2011 MLB draft.
 Williams was converted into a pitcher and last pitched professionally for the Hagerstown Suns of the South Atlantic League in 2015.

+On June 2, 2023, George III and Scott's 8-year old grandson Dante Hazard, were found dead in an apparent murder-suicide in their home in Massachusetts.